Central Govan Action Plan

 Get into Govan

-Halfway through the planned 10-year CGAP programme, big inroads have been made into Central Govan’s regeneration.
+Since launching the CGAP programme in 2006, big inroads have been made into Central Govan’s regeneration.
 Visit ‘About CGAP’ to find out exactly what we set out to achieve back in 2006 and how we planned to do it.
 Use the rest of the site to catch up on the huge progress achieved since the launch of the Action Plan, our future plans and different ways for you to get involved.

 Yes, you.
 Go on, get into Govan!